darius-all-new/open-machine-monitoring/README.md

 `sudo systemctl enable omm_frontend.service`

 `sudo systemctl start omm_frontend.service`

+### Daily Usage Calculation

+To calculate the usage for the previous day we can set up a cron job that will run a shell script every morning at 09:00.

+The shell script is located at `cronjobs/calc_yesterdays_usage.sh`

+Inside the script make sure to fill out the placeholder with your Raspberry Pi's network address:

+`curl -X POST http://<YOUR RASPBERRY PI NETWORK ADDR>:8000/create-usage-records`

+You will also need to change the permissions on the shell script so that it can be executed:

+`chmod +x /path/to/repo/cronjobs/calc_yesterdays_usage.sh`

+With that done, all we need to do is open the crontab (`crontab -e`) and add the following line to the bottom of the file:

+`0 9 * * * /path/to/repo/cronjobs/calc_yesterdays_usage.sh >> /path_to_repo/cronjobs/cron_log.txt 2>&1`

+### Questions, feedback, problems

 If you have any issues or questions, don't hesitate to reach out!